How To Make The Best Granola Ever

 It helps to have fairly deep edges all around, so the granola doesn't explode all over your kitchen when you stir it.
 You can line the sheet with parchment paper to guarantee zero sticking (helpful if you're using less oil), or not worry about it.

-All ovens are different, so keep a nose out to make sure it’s not burning.
-Keep in mind that it won’t be crunchy even when it’s done baking; the granola will set and harden as it cools.
+All ovens are different, so check yours at the earlier end of the time range to see how brown it is, and keep a nose out to make sure it's not burning.
+Keep in mind that it won't be crunchy even when it's done baking; the granola will set and harden as it cools.

 1) Definitely use egg white.
 Whisk in a small bowl until it's foamy, then add to the granola mixture.
 Pat the granola into an even layer on a baking sheet.